bdraco/aiosenseme/README.md

   Token: 73264cb2-1234-1234-1234-012345678913
 ```

 Here both the fan speed is set and the light is turned on.
-The room name was used to set the fan so all fans in that room changed to the same state.
+The room name (Studio Fans) was used to set the fan so all fans in that room changed to the same state.
 Keep in mind that changing an individual fan that is a member of a room will do the same thing.
 Notice also that Whoosh was turned off when the fan speed was set specific value.

 ```console
 $ aiosenseme --name "Studio Fans" --speed 3 --light on